-At December 31, 2021 and 2020, the \$190,400 has been classified as a refundable advance on the statement of financial position.
+At December 31, 2021, the \$190,400 was classified as a refundable advance on the statement of financial position.
 AHF expended the funds for payroll, operating overhead, and other eligible costs in accordance with its agreement with the SBA.
-Management fully anticipates that it will satisfy the PPP's eligibility and loan forgiveness criteria, enabling the funds to be reclassified from a liability to contributed income.
+On July 26, 2022, AHF received official loan forgiveness from the SBA and transferred the refundable deposit to government contributed income for the year ended December 31, 2022.